apache/sis/netbeans-project/README.md

 ## Known limitations
 We did not found yet how to get the tests running.
-For running some tests in NetBeans, create Java files in the `src-local/org.apache.sis.test.uncommitted` module with a `main` method invoking the actual method to test.
+For running some tests in NetBeans, create a separated NetBeans project with a `main` method invoking the actual method to test.
 This is not convenient, but we hope that it will become simpler in the future if Gradle and NetBeans support of _Module Source Hierarchy_ is gradually improved.